mcgonagle/KravZT/README.md

     - “Focused Awareness” - Carefully observing a perceived threat.
     - “High Alert” - Confirmed threat, must act.
     - “Comatose” - Not able to function.

-## Krav Zero Trust Tenants
-    1. Be aggressive but smart in your problem solving.
-    2. Be vigilant in identifying and addressing challenges.
-    3. Be proactive based on your current weaknesses or vulnerabilities; react quickly when you have to.
-    4. Be tool agnostic.
-    5. Invoke precision when executing tasks.
-    6. Employ simple and repeatable techniques.
-    7. Include situational awareness in all aspects of your practice.
-    8. Understand the impact of stress on your planning and response.

 ## History of Krav Maga